0-Gixty-0/Grupp-11-OOPP/README.md

 #### Tutorial
 This feature does not require a tutorial since it doesn't have functionality for the player other than visual

+---

+### TAS-22: Implement Ship Module
+Date of completion: 12/11/2023
+Completed by: Noa Cavassi

+Implement Ship Module as declared in UML diagram.
+This task encompasses creating abstract classes and interfaces.

+#### What
+Implementing interfaces and abstract classes as templates for the concrete class Ship.
+The functionality and methods will be updated and changed during the course of the project.

+#### How
+The task had a checklist with the intefaces and classes required, and the UML diagram showed what methods and variables that was needed.
+During the course of implementing the module, I understood better which ones was necessary and which ones that was not.

+The abstract class ABody is a template for a body.
+It's implemented such that it contains a dimension, a position, it has hitpoints, and a velocity.
+It uses the interface IDamageable, since every body can take damage.

+The abstract class AMovableBody is the structure for every body that can move around on the map.
+It is a subclass of ABody.
+It contains the method "move", which changes the position (x,y) of the body.

+The class Ship is the concrete class of the module.
+It gets the general structure of ABody and AMovableBody, and also implements It's own specific functionality, altough at the moment It's very limited.
+It has a level, armor, cannons, and sailStatus, which tells if the sail is up or down.
+It also has an anchor which can reduce the velocity of the ship to 0 when lowered down.

+#### Why
+The functionality of the code is very limited for the moment, since specific functionality is not in the main focus now.
+The code should follow the Open-closed principle.
+It should be easy to extend the code, add more functionality, without the need to modify the already existing code.

+The whole module is needed to get a good structure of how instances of objects, specifically movable objects, are created in the game.

+#### Tutorial
+This module will be updated during the course of the project.
+For the moment no tutorial is needed.